influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/explore-schema.md

 |h2o_quality	|randtag|
 |h2o_temperature |location|

-The query returns the list of tag keys in the `NOAA_water_database` database.
+The query returns the list of tag keys in the `noaa` database.
 The output groups tag keys by measurement name;
 it shows that every measurement has the `location` tag key and that the `h2o_quality` measurement has an additional `randtag` tag key.